SHAKAR-AFZAL/Titanic-Dataset-Survival-Analysis-And-Prediction/README.md

 ## Project Objective
 The primary goals of this project are

-- Analyze overall passenger survival distribution
+- Analyze the overall passenger survival distribution
 - Identify survival difference by gender
 - Examine the impact of the passenger class on survival
 - Analyze age-group survival patterns